nus-sps/modules.sp3172/Assessments and Assessors.md

 The Continuous Assessment is an evaluation of the student’s contribution to the project work in the host PI lab.
 It is is graded by the host laboratory PI.

-**Grading component**: The CA grading includes general work attitudes (attendance, initiative and self-motivation), problem solving ability, presentation/communication of ideas, and data analysis during the duration of the project.
+**Grading Component**: The CA grading includes general work attitudes (attendance, initiative and self-motivation), problem solving ability, presentation/communication of ideas, and data analysis during the duration of the project.
 Students are recommended to be consistently and actively involved in their project and maintain favourable group dynamics with other members of the group.

-**Duration**: The duration over which the continual assessment takes place will be the entire course of the project, from start to end.
-However, the actual grading of the continual assessment component will take place in the same week as the congress.
+**Duration**: The duration over which the CA takes place will be the entire course of the project, from start to end.
+However, the actual grading of the CA component will take place in the same week as the congress.